Lsyncd Alternative for Real-Time Sync

 If speed, reliability, and performance are needed, you may want to consider an Lsyncd alternative like Resilio Connect.
 As both an Lsyncd and Rsync alternative, Resilio gives you complete automation to keep many servers in sync–in real-time–for any type of payload, across as many locations as needed.

-Resilio Connect offers centralized management where the entire real-time sync process can be controlled, tracked, and monitored across as many servers as you need to manage.
+Resilio Platform offers centralized management where the entire real-time sync process can be controlled, tracked, and monitored across as many servers as you need to manage.
 If there’s a failure anywhere in the network, Resilio’s resilient peer-to-peer solution routes around the failure.
 In fact, there is no single point of failure in the Resilio solution.
 If something does and happens, then it’s easy to diagnose and track down exactly what went wrong, vs having to sift through statusfiles or logfiles on lysyncd.

 The Resilio management console can run natively on Linux (virtual machines, containers, or any system) and be located anywhere.
 Resilio agents are installed on each managed system, or “peer” in Resilio vernacular.
 So if you have a handful of Linux systems, and another handful of Windows and Mac systems, they all can be managed through a single pane of glass—or via scripting and APIs.

-Another big difference between Lsyncd, rsync, and Resilio Connect is scalability: you can synchronize files across many systems concurrently (from a few to many thousands of servers)–and do this in about the same time as it takes to sync two servers.
+Another big difference between Lsyncd, rsync, and Resilio Platform is scalability: you can synchronize files across many systems concurrently (from a few to many thousands of servers)–and do this in about the same time as it takes to sync two servers.
 So comparing Connect to Lsyncd is not apples to apples.
-(Note: Resilio Connect is very different from Resilio Sync, an entry-level product designed for syncing fewer files across (at most) two servers and is designed for individuals and workgroups.)
+(Note: Resilio Platform is very different from Resilio Sync, an entry-level product designed for syncing fewer files across (at most) two servers and is designed for individuals and workgroups.)

 Lsyncd and rsync (and other real-time sync tools) are point-to-point; meaning they can only sync between 2 servers at once, or via a hub-and-spoke.
 Resilio Connect, by contrast, is peer-to-peer which can be setup in most any topology and sync across many servers (or desktops) in parallel.
-Resilio Connect is not just real-time but can sync in parallel across as many systems as needed.
-If your apps, users, or workflows have larger file sets, and need their files to be available no matter where they are located, Resilio Connect is worth a look.
+Resilio Platform is not just real-time but can sync in parallel across as many systems as needed.
+If your apps, users, or workflows have larger file sets, and need their files to be available no matter where they are located, Resilio Platform is worth a look.
 Files can be of any size and type and each job scales easily to 250+ million files per job.
 The entire sync process is optimized for speed and efficiency: from picking up the changes on the peers to real-time synchronization across multiple peers concurrently.
 Automation is provided through the UI, via scripting, and via APIs.
 Customers rave that Resilio “just works” and they don’t have to do much once it’s operational.

 Automation is the name of the game with Resilio.
 Scripts can be run before or after jobs complete.
 If you’re familiar with Linux the environment will be familiar; sync jobs can also be automated through the UI and via APIs.
 If you’re in DevOps, you can use any CI/CD pipeline but automate the file distribution and sync across as many locations and target endpoints as needed.
 A key consideration for Resilio is the ability to always get the changes where they need to be—no matter how many servers you have, how challenging the network, or how large your files are.
 Resilio offers a centralized management environment that makes it easy to track, monitor, and control file synchronization and other jobs, like distribution, consolidation, and scripting.